-- In Mark Twain's "The Invalid's Story" a shipping box containing a corpse being brought home to the deceased's parents by train was accidentally switched with one containing rifles, which had had a piece of limburger left on top of it at some point.
-The smell eventually became so strong that a railroad employee riding in the same car remarked to the title character that the burial really ought to have been carried out the previous summer.
+- In Mark Twain's "The Invalid's Story" a shipping box containing a corpse being sent home to the deceased's parents by train is accidentally switched with one containing rifles, which had a piece of limburger left on top of it at some point.
+The smell eventually becomes so strong that a railroad employee riding in the same car remarks that the burial really ought to have been carried out the previous summer.

-- Coconut is very frequent; this is probably from how old (1990s and earlier) "coconut" filling for chocolates was acrid, foul, and not very coconut-like.
+- Coconut is very frequent; this is probably from how older (1990s and earlier) "coconut" filling for chocolates was acrid, foul, and not very coconut-like.
 The stringy gritty texture certainly didn't help.

 - Angelica Pickles from Rugrats said she hates coconut when she took a box of chocolates (with the help of Chuckie who was her slave after she saved him).

-- In Codename Kids Next Door a little girl grew to Hulk-like proportions because the Delightful Children from Down the Lane had a coconut cake at their birthday party.
+- In Codename: Kids Next Door a little girl grew to Hulk-like proportions because the Delightful Children from Down the Lane had a coconut cake at their birthday party.
 Inverted with main character Numbah 4 who loves a candy with coconut, but is also highly allergic to it.

 - And after Peter Griffin (Family Guy) cut into a giant cake, he was more upset that the frosting was coconut than the fact that he cut into the stripper who was hiding inside the cake.